 Our Goal

-While elected officials are the public face of government, it is the civil servants who are implementing scientific guidance, keeping critical systems running and shifting resources and budgets to meet the community’s needs.
-Emerging Public Leaders knows that this civil service corps isn’t developed overnight.
-Rather, it must be carefully cultivated through education and training, mentorship, and networking opportunities for young government leaders to learn from others in their field.
-WEST works with Emerging Public Leaders to share its successes, amplify the expertise of its leaders and fellows, and raise its profile among the key practitioner and donor audiences it needs to continue growing civil service leaders in Africa, particularly in Liberia, Ghana and Kenya.
+While elected officials are the public face of government, it is the civil servants who are implementing scientific guidance, keeping critical systems running and shifting resources and budgets to meet the needs of their communities.
+Emerging Public Leaders knows that this civil service corps isn’t developed overnight and must be carefully cultivated through education and training, mentorship and networking opportunities for young government leaders to learn from others in their field.

 Our